Mobile compounding units, a.k.a. sterile compounding trailers

 The trailer has a dedicated HVAC system for temperature and humidity control, an auxiliary generator should you require emergency power, on-board fresh water to provide for a sink, a gray water tank to collect water for disposal, data ports for computers and phones, and a host of cameras with a digital video recorder (DVR) for security.

-I’ve had the opportunity in my current position to oversee the implementation of a MCU from purchase to fully-operational cleanroom.
-I’m a few weeks from signing off on the project.
+I had the opportunity in my current position to oversee the implementation of a MCU from purchase to fully operational cleanroom.
+I am only a few weeks from signing off on the project.
 Only a bit of regulatory paperwork remains.

-During my time with the MCU I’ve formed some opinions, which I present to you here.
+During my time with the MCU I have formed some opinions, which I present to you here.

 Pros: